 If you enjoyed this simple Cajun Pasta, I would love for you to leave a comment and review below!

-- ½ tablespoon olive oil
+- 1 tablespoon olive oil

 - 1 tablespoon minced garlic

-- 10 ounces diced tomatoes
+- 15 ounces fire-roasted diced tomatoes undrained

-- 2 cups low sodium chicken stock
+- 2 cups low-sodium chicken stock

-- 10 ounces rotini pasta
+- 8 ounces rotini pasta (½ box)

-- 4 ounces cream cheese softened
+- 4 ounces cream cheese softened and cut into cubes